haresfaiez/haresfaiez.github.io/citation.md

 permalink: /citation/
 ---

-* We better experiment by giving up decision(leveraging external components) than by rushing and making a lot bad ones.
+* We better experiment by giving up decisions (leveraging external dependencies) than by making bad ones.

 * Producing value is the outcome of learning what is most valuable.